We just launched our startup equity calculator! Get clarity on how to address startup equity in a prenup

 1) A joint account for child‑related expenses.

-A dedicated account to fund the essentials - childcare, education, extracurriculars - with agreed‑upon funding rules that they could evolve over time with changing family needs.
+A dedicated joint account to fund the essentials - childcare, education, extracurriculars - with agreed‑upon funding rules that they could evolve over time with changing family needs.

 2) A meaningful but capped lump sum spousal support payment in lieu of ongoing support.